VDA5050/VDA5050/VDA5050_EN.md

 The repository can be found at the following link: https://github.com/vda5050/vda5050.

-# 2 Objective of the document
+# 2 Objective and Scope of the Document

 The objective of this recommendation is to simplify the integration and operation of systems consisting of mobile robots and master control systems. <note>Clarification needed?</note>
 The VDA 5050 defines a uniform, manufacturer-independent communication interface between a master control and a mobile robots to: